manfredsteyer/2019_08_26/tddd_en.md

 A web SPA has state and that's what makes it user-friendly!

 To avoid UX issues, Angular applications do not want to reload all the information from the server over and over again.
-Optimizing data loads is also supported in the Facade by keeping the retrieved flights for later use.
+Optimizing data loads is also supported in the facade by keeping the retrieved flights for later use.

 ----